Why this abnormal summer heat isn't going anywhere - NZ Herald

 After a searing start to 2022, Niwa is forecasting plenty more abnormal warmth this summer – and the possibility of tropical cyclone activity this month.

-The agency's extra-hot outlook for the next three months has been put down to a mix of drivers, including La Nina warmth, a record-breaking "marine heatwave" in the north, and the background influence of climate change.
+The agency's extra-hot outlook for the next three months has been put down to a mix of drivers, including La Niña warmth, a record-breaking "marine heatwave" in the north, and the background influence of climate change.

 Niwa's just-issued seasonal outlook forecast above-average temperatures across the country, accompanied by warm nights and high humidity.